So your first big question might be, What exactly is negative SEO?

 This is the most common negative SEO practice and the most frequent one you’ll most likely experience.

-But although it is usually most frequent, fortunately, it’s not usually the most effective, especially if your site is older and already has some authority.
+But although it is usually most frequent, fortunately, it’s not often the most effective, especially if your site is older and already has some authority.

 2. Low-quality Blog and Forum Comment Backlinks

-This problem is one of the most common black hat SEO techniques due to it being relatively inexpensive and straightforward to execute.
+This problem is one of the most common black hat tactics due to it being relatively inexpensive and straightforward to execute.

 3. Malicious Backlinks

 This negative SEO tactic a bit more of a severe problem, especially if the links are created rapidly, typically at a speed that’s nowhere near usual to your site.

 With this attack, you run the risk of Google thinking that you’re attempting to aggressively position yourself by buying links and, as a default reaction, they will penalize you.

 What can you do in this case?
 I recommend-